Bdeering1/cull/README.md

 **MobileSync Backup**: Local iOS device backups.
 Before deleting, ensure your device is backed up to iCloud or you have another backup available.

 **CoreSimulator**: Data for iOS simulators.
 Safe to delete for simulators you no longer use.

-## Safety

-- Cull operates only on the directories listed above and never touches system files
-- Every deletion requires explicit confirmation
-- Use `--dry` to preview exactly what would be removed with risk of deletion